d62lu/Mamba-Serialization/README.md

 The latest codes are tested on CUDA11.3 and above, PyTorch 1.10.1 and Python 3.9.
 For mamba installation, please refer to PointMamba (https://github.com/LMD0311/PointMamba)

+The PointMamba is implemented in pt_mamba.py in the 'models' folder.

+Different serialization methods are implemented in the 'data_utils' folder.

 ## Acknowledgement